andreamaranesi/spoofing-network-backend/README.md

 The goal of the project is to allow the creation of a back-end from which a user can upload datasets and make inferences on them.

-The predictions are made by our CNN network, trained to detect bonafide and fake people inside an image:
+The predictions are made by our CNN network, trained to detect bonafide and fake people inside an image.

 [link]: https://github.com/andreamaranesi/Spoofing-Attack-Detection-2022

 Each user has a specified amount of **tokens**, that are required to upload images, create labels, make inferences.

+The network makes the inference on the most likely face found inside the image.

 The costs are the following: